Arenas Europe

-The European Arenas Association (EAA) is a group of indoor arenas located in Europe with a range of event hosting experiences, including concerts, entertainment productions, and sporting and corporate events.
-As of 2025, it is made up of 43 member arenas and arena clusters from 20 countries.
+Arenas Europe (formerly the European Arenas Association (EAA)) is a group of indoor arenas located in Europe with a range of event hosting experiences, including concerts, entertainment productions, and sporting and corporate events.
+As of 2026, it is made up of 48 member arenas and arena clusters from 21 countries.
 Established in 1991, its headquarters are located at Rotterdam Ahoy in Rotterdam.

 Executive team

-The European Arenas Association executive team includes its President Robert Fitzpatrick, who also serves as the Chairman of the Belfast Giants ice hockey team that plays at the SSE Arena in Belfast, and Executive Officer Victoria Matthews.
+The Arenas Europe executive team includes its President Robert Fitzpatrick, who also serves as the Chairman of the Belfast Giants ice hockey team that plays at The O2 in Belfast, and Executive Officer Victoria Matthews.